 Q: Are resistance bands dangerous?

 A: Like virtually any type of exercise equipment resistance bands are typically very safe, if you use them properly.
 Not using them in the manner in which they are intended could, however, lead to injury.
-A few common sense rules to follow include not stretching the band further than they’re intended to be stretched.
-As a general rule of thumb that’s 2 1/2 times their relaxed length.
+A few common-sense rules to follow include not stretching the band further than they’re designed to be stretched.
+As a general rule of thumb, that’s 2 1/2 times their relaxed length.
 Also, make sure you inspect the bands carefully before each use.
 This typically only takes a minute and can help prevent an accident before it happens.

-If you have colored bands you’ll want to look for white areas where there is no color.
-This indicates that the area is losing structural integrity and is likely to snap.
+A: If you have colored bands, you’ll want to look for white areas where there is no color.
+That indicates that the area is losing structural integrity and is likely to snap.
 There may also be actual cracks in the material.
-If there is you shouldn’t use the band.
-In addition, if the bands have handles attached inspect the integrity of the band/handle connection before each use.
+If there are, you shouldn’t use the band.
+In addition, if the bands have handles attached, inspect the integrity of the band/handle connection before each use.
 You don’t want the handle snapping off when you’re fully extended.

-Resistance bands are a simple, effective and affordable way for those over 50 (or anyone for that matter) to improve their overall health.
-They’re easy to get, easy to use and don’t chew up real estate in the house like exercise equipment can.
+Resistance bands are a simple, effective, and affordable way for anyone to improve their overall health.
+They’re easy to get, easy to use, and don’t chew up real estate in the house like exercise equipment can.

 With more and more seniors expressing an interest in staying physically fit for as long as possible, resistance bands are more popular than ever these days.
-They allow older individuals to stay strong and flexible, enhance their endurance, build muscle, improve heart function and fend off the kind of injuries that are often the undoing of the elderly.
+They allow older individuals to stay strong and flexible, enhance their endurance, and build muscle.
+They also improve heart function and fend off the kind of injuries that are often the undoing of the elderly.

 The resistance bands on our list represent the cream of the crop.
-No matter which physical benefit you’d like to enjoy from exercising there is a band or bands on our list that can allow you to achieve your goals.
-And don’t forget that you can also use them alongside other exercise equipment to really ramp up the health benefits.
+No matter which physical benefit you’d like to enjoy from exercising, there is a band or bands on our list that can allow you to achieve your goals.
+And don’t forget you can also use them alongside other exercise equipment to ramp up the health benefits.